Yahyakiani/Css_Notes/Computer Science/Computer Science Notes.md

     Restart the operation that was interrupted

 - Page replacement algorithms: https://www.geeksforgeeks.org/page-replacement-algorithms-in-operating-systems/
+  - **First In First Out (FIFO)**: This is the simplest page replacement algorithm.
+In this algorithm, the operating system keeps track of all pages in the memory in a queue, the oldest page is in the front of the queue.
+When a page needs to be replaced page in the front of the queue is selected for removal.
+  - **Optimal Page replacement** : In this algorithm, pages are replaced which would not be used for the longest duration of time in the future.
+  -  **Least Recently Used** :In this algorithm, page will be replaced which is least recently used

 ## Software Engineering
  Book:`Roger S. Pressman_ Bruce R. Maxin - Software Engineering_ A Practitioner’s Approach-McGraw-Hill Education (2014)`